sparkle-project/Sparkle/README.markdown

 * Merged official Sparkle branch with truly automatic background updates (no UI at all) when user agreed to "Automatically download and install updates in the future."
 * Ability to mark updates as critical.
 * Progress and status notifications for the host app.
+* Name of finish_installation.app can be configured to match your app's name.

 ## Features